That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 And then you get angry and you write me these nasty notes.

-Time to announce the winner of our eighth iPhone, ladies and gentlemen.
+But anyway, ladies and gentlemen, time to announce the winner of our eighth iPhone, ladies and gentlemen.

-Today's iPhone winner is Mr. Terry M of Lincoln, Nebraska, listening on KLIN Radio.
+Today's iPhone winner is Mr. Terry M of Lincoln, Nebraska, listening on KLIN radio.

 Yes, yes, yes, yes.